Skip to content

 The examples below are real narratives of waiting children and youth, with minor modifications.
 These narratives are positive, strengths-based, and descriptive.

-Read more about writing children’s narrative in our guide Creating Effective Narratives for Children Waiting to Be Adopted.
+Read more about writing children’s narratives in our guide, Creating Effective Narratives for Children Waiting to Be Adopted (1 MB PDF).

 Max